 4. Applying for an IPO

 Once you have got a Demat account, you can apply for the IPO.
-There are 3 main processes: through a bank, through an online trading platform, or intermediaries, including stockbrokers.
+There are 3 main processes: through a bank, through an online trading platform, or through intermediaries, including stockbrokers.
 Follow the application process given by your selected technique.
 Fill in the required details correctly, consisting of your bid costs, the number of shares you want to use, and other applicable records.

 5. Bidding and Allocation Process